ibexa/documentation-developer/docs/guide/http_cache.md

 [[= product_name =]] implements a custom context provider in order to make user context hash reflect the current User's Roles and Limitations.
 This is needed given [[= product_name =]]'s more complex permission model compared to Symfony's.

-You can technically extend the user context hash by [implementing your own custom context provider(s)](https://foshttpcachebundle.readthedocs.io/en/2.8.0/reference/configuration/user-context.html#custom-context-providers).
+You can technically extend the user context hash by [implementing your own custom context provider(s)](https://foshttpcachebundle.readthedocs.io/en/latest/reference/configuration/user-context.html#custom-context-providers).
 However, **this is strongly discouraged** as it means increasing the amount of cache variations stored in proxy for every single cache item, lowering cache hit ratio and increasing memory use.

-Instead, it's recommended you create your own hash header for use cases where you need it.
+Instead, you can create your own hash header for use cases where you need it.
 This way only controllers and views that really vary by your custom logic will vary on it.

-There are several ways you can do this, ranging from completely custom VCL logic and dedicated controller to respond with hash to trusted proxy lookups, however this means additional lookups.
+You can do it using several methods, ranging from completely custom VCL logic and dedicated controller to respond with hash to trusted proxy lookups, but this means additional lookups.

 ##### Example for custom vary by logic